scotch-io/html-css-website-course/README.md

-# html-css-website
+# Beautiful HTML-CSS Website
-Build a beatiful HTML/CSS website.
+> Build a beatiful HTML/CSS website.
 Code for the scotch.io course.